Height requirements

 Lightning Lane passes and ride heights

 Lightning Lane passes help you skip long lines at popular rides.
-They save time and make your day feel smoother.
-But before you book these passes, always check ride heights.
+Before you book these passes, check ride heights.
 If your child is not tall enough, you cannot use that pass.

 Lightning Lane has two types of passes: Multi Pass and Single Pass.